 Building a Race Car: A Chat With Racer X

 Many amateur drag racers hold down full-time jobs during the week to support their weekend racing hobby.
-This is the case for Jim, a regular guy who works the daily grind at as a computer professional Monday through Friday.
+This is the case for Jim, a regular guy who works the daily grind as a computer professional Monday through Friday.
 But when the weekend comes, you’ll often find him at the Texas Motorplex in Ennis, Northstar Dragway or at Texas Raceway in Kennedale.

 The Texas Motorplex opened in 1986 and was the first track with an all-concrete quarter-mile drag racing track becoming the first super-stadium built specifically for drag racing.